-1.2.5 for the application of Part II of Annex 3 as referred to in resolves 1.2.2 and 1.2.4 above, BR shall examine the characteristics of aeronautical ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part II of Annex 3 and publish the results of such examination in the BR IFIC;
+1.2.5 for the application of Annex 3 as referred to in resolves 1.2.2 and 1.2.4 above, BR shall examine the characteristics of ESUA with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Annex 3 and publish the results of such examination in the BR IFIC;

-1.2.6 the notifying administration for the GSO FSS network with which the ESIMs communicate shall send to BR a commitment that, upon receiving a report of unacceptable interference, the notifying administration for the GSO FSS network with which the ESIMs communicate shall follow the procedures in resolves 4;
+1.2.6 the notifying administrations for the GSO FSS networks with which ESUA communicate shall send to the BR a commitment that, upon receiving a report of harmful interference, the notifying administrations for the GSO FSS networks with which ESUA communicate shall follow the procedures in resolves 4;

+1.3 that, in order to protect the radio astronomy service in the frequency band 14.47-14.5 GHz, administrations operating ESUA in accordance with this Resolution in the frequency band 14-14.47 GHz within line-of-sight of radio astronomy stations are urged to take all practicable steps to ensure that the emissions from ESUA in the frequency band 14.47-14.5 GHz do not exceed the level and percentage of data loss given in the most recent versions of Recommendations ITU-R RA.769 and ITU-R RA.1513;

+Editor’s note: Resolves 1.3 is taken from resolves 17 of Res.
+155 (Rev.WRC-19).